sanjaysupanch/locationTracker/README.md

-# Location Tracker
+# Chatbot

-A robust Android application for continuous location tracking with offline support and automatic synchronization.
-The app tracks device location in the background using a foreground service, stores locations locally to ensure zero data loss, and automatically syncs with a remote server when network connectivity is available.
+A real-time chatbot application for Android, built with modern Android development tools and best practices.
+The app facilitates instant two-way communication, featuring a sleek user interface and a robust architecture.
+It uses a WebSocket for real-time messaging and is structured to be scalable and maintainable.

 ## Features

-- **Continuous Location Tracking**: High-accuracy GPS location tracking using Google Play Services Location API
-- **Foreground Service**: Runs as a foreground service with persistent notification to ensure reliable tracking
-- **Offline Support**: All location data is stored locally using Room database, ensuring no data loss even when offline
-- **Automatic Sync**: Background synchronization using WorkManager when network is available
-- **Boot Receiver**: Automatically restarts tracking service after device reboot
+- **Real-time Messaging**: Instant two-way conversation with a WebSocket-based backend.
-- **Modern UI**: Built with Jetpack Compose and Material Design 3
+- **Modern UI**: A responsive and intuitive user interface built with Jetpack Compose and Material Design 3.
-- **Real-time Status**: View tracking status, network connectivity, and pending sync count
+- **Offline Support**: A message queue system ensures that messages are sent and received reliably, even with intermittent network connectivity.
+- **Clean Architecture**: Follows MVVM architecture with a clear separation of concerns, making the codebase clean, scalable, and easy to maintain.
+- **Dependency Injection**: Hilt is used for dependency injection, simplifying the management of dependencies and improving testability.
-- **Zero Data Loss**: FIFO (First In First Out) sync strategy ensures all locations are synced in order
+- **Zero Data Loss**: Ensures that all messages are delivered in the correct order.

 ## Tech Stack